openshift-labs/learn-katacoda/intro-openshift/transferring-files/04-synchronizing-files-with-a-container.md

 This command will have the affect of sending a HUP signal to process ID 1 running within the container, which is the instance of ``mod_wsgi-express`` which is running.
 This will trigger the required restart and reloading of the application, but without the web server actually exiting.

-Refresh the page for the web site one more and the title banner should now be blue.
+Refresh the page for the web site once more and the title banner should now be blue.

 ![Blog Web Site Blue](../../assets/intro-openshift/transferring-files/04-blog-web-site-blue.png)